aljedaxi/zettel/pages/diagnosing the system.md

 -
   > thus ... [system two] is the focus of homeostasis between management and operations -
-  > channels must convey more than the variety
+  > channels must convey more than the variety of [ops & management]